 Probably one of the most obvious ways to make money in publishing is through subscriptions, and, luckily for digital publications, the subscription business is booming.

-Over the past year, digital publications saw subscriptions increase by 16% as consumer behavior and market demand changed, and publishers can expect this trend to continue.
+In 2021, digital publications saw subscriptions increase by 16% as consumer behavior and market demand change, and publishers can expect this trend to continue.
 According to a Reuters report, 76% of a sample of editors, CEOs, and digital media leaders rated the revenue focus on digital subscriptions as important or very important, ahead of display advertising.